AkshaywithData/Expense-Tracker-GUI-/README.md

 ## Project Overview

-This project is dextop-based Expense Tracker created using Python and Tkinter.
+This project is desktop-based Expense Tracker created using Python and Tkinter.
 It helps users record and manage daily income and expense transactions.

 ## Features